polybase/polylang/README.md

 cargo test && (cd parser && cargo test)
 ```

-You can download and test that collections from the testnet still parse by running:
+You can download and test that contracts from the testnet still parse by running:

 ```bash
 ./pull-collections && cargo test